syncfusion-content/asp.netmvc-docs/aspnetmvc/PivotGrid/Getting-Started.md

 #### Create WCF Services

 1. Right-click the project and select Add > New Folder.
 Name the folder as wcf.
-Let "wcf" folder name be in lower case.
+Let the folder name "wcf" be in lower case.

    ![](Getting-Started_images/Getting-Started_img7.png)

-2. Now right click the wcf folder created and select Add > New Item.
+2. Now right-click the wcf folder created and select Add > New Item.

    ![](Getting-Started_images/Getting-Started_img8.png)